Coyotes close out 7-game series with 1-0 win over Blues

 The teams split the first six games, and the Coyotes were at their shutdown best in Game 7.

-Keller scored in the second period and Kuemper, making his fifth start in the series, earned his first shutout this season and No. 19 for his career.
+Keller scored in the second period.
+Kuemper, making his fifth start in the series, earned his first shutout this season and No. 19 for his career.

+“If you’re going to win in the playoffs, you’ve got to win ugly games,” Coyotes coach Rick Tocchet said.
+“The puck was bouncing a little bit tonight, it was a mucking type of game.
+You’ve got to win these games, close them out, and we did.”

+The Blues had been on a roll since the series shifted to the desert, scoring eight goals in two games.
+They bogged down in the finale, unable to get many good scoring chances or solve Kuemper.

-Jordan Binnington had 18 saves for the Blues.
+Jordan Binnington had 18 saves for St. Louis.

+“We’ve got to find a way to create some good chances,” Blues center Ryan O’Reilly said.
+“I felt we were to the outside too much, just shooting and not really getting good looks.”

-Home ice had not been much of an advantage in this seven-game series.
+Home ice was not been much of an advantage in this seven-game series.

 St. Louis won the first game at home, but the Coyotes won the next three and the Blues won the first two in the desert.